Behavior therapy focuses on the child, but what about the parents?

 Set of goals written to supplement the Parent Guides and measure the parents' comprehension.

 Make SMART goals actionable by guiding parents and providing opportunities to demonstrate the concepts.

 An automated spreadsheet, in Microsoft Excel, to graph the parents' progress toward their goals.

 Since the release of Roadmap to ABA Parent Training, I have collaborated with Adrienne Fitzer, MA, BCBA after introducing myself at ABAI 2017 in Denver.
 I told her that her article inspired me to create the Roadmap with the SMART goals.

 She has helped provide her insight and expertise to make the guides more user-friendly and more effective for both trainers and parents.
 She has proven an invaluable resource as both a mentor and collaborator as we’ve refined the Roadmap.

-The updated edition of What is ABA? is complete and now available for purchase.
-Updates to Mand Training and Prompts will roll out in the coming months.
+The updated edition of What is ABA? and Prompts is complete and now available for purchase.

 Adrienne Fitzer, MA, BCBA, is the owner of The Applied Behavior Analysis Center (ABAC), an online education center, and has co-edited two books on ABA and autism.
 She holds a Masters Degree in Psychology and is currently pursuing her doctorate.